infinitedg/flint/README.md

 * We will also add unit tests in the future which will also run via `grunt` from the `/tests` directory using the same instructions as above.

 ## Contributor's Agreement
 Unless prior arrangements are made, all contributions to this project are completely volunteer and uncompensated.
-You'll get a pat on the back and a big "thank you", and we'll put your name in the credits below.
+You'll get a pat on the back and a big "thank you", and we'll put your name in CREDITS.md.
 By contributing, you assign all rights to any contributions you make to this project to The Space EdVentures Foundation, Inc.

-## Credits
+## Licenses & 3rd party software
-1. Brent Anderson
+3Rd party software in the project is governed by their respective license.
+Check out the licenses at the top of the various files for more information on the licenses for various components.
+See LICENSE.md for specifics.